giridhar196/proposal/Proposal.md

 ## Backend language + framework (C#/.NET)

+- This work will be targeted on Sprint 6 and sprint 7 as per schedule.

 ## Backend free app host (Heroku or Our Developer's Own Server)

+- This work will be targeted on Sprint 9,10 and 11 as per schedule.

 ## Data host (Atlas MongoDB and SQL)

+- Usage and creation of databases will be started on sprint 5.

 ## Front-end page plan (Build with CSHTM Not a Single page)

+- Sprint 3, 8 qand 9 will cover the UI part.

 ## Front-end responsive design (Bootstrap)

+- Sprint 3, 8 qand 9 will cover the UI part and design perspectives.